meghasin/icees-api-config/config_files_proposal.md

 ### Union Type

 Dhall allows defining enums in the form of union types.
-Each variant is allowed to have an optional value of a type.
+Each alternative is allowed to have an optional value of a type.
 For example,

 ```haskell
 let BinningStrategy = < Cut : Integer | QCut : Integer | NoBinning >
 ```
-We define a type for binning strategies.
-The `Cut` variant allows an integer number of binning.
+We define a type for binning strategies. `Cut` allows an integer number of binning.
 Same for `QCut`. `NoBinning` doesn't need any.
-For example, a value of this type can be `Cut 4`, `Cut 5`,`QCut 4`, or `NoBinning`.
+For example, a value of this type can be `Cut 4`, `Cut 5`, `QCut 4`, or `NoBinning`.

 ### Function

 Dhall allows defining functions similar to Javascript's lambda.
-Instead of using the  `(x) => ...` syntax, it uses the `\x : t -> ...` syntax where `t` is the type of `x`
+Instead of using the  `x => ...` syntax, it uses the `\x : t -> ...` syntax where `t` is the type of `x`.
 For example,

 ```haskell
 let cut = \ x : Integer -> Cut x